Notes / Build logs

 Problem

-Running a Twitch movie night by hand means reading chat, counting votes, resolving ties, finding the local movie file, and updating OBS while the stream is live.
+Manual movie nights mean reading chat, counting votes, resolving ties, finding files, and updating OBS live.

 Chat command flow

-Viewers send !vote title, !results, !currentmovie, !time, and !movies.
-TwitchIO routes each command into Python handlers before playback state changes.
+Viewers use !vote, !results, !currentmovie, !time, and !movies.
+TwitchIO routes them to Python handlers.

 Vote state

 The bot keeps per-viewer votes and movie totals.
-Changed votes decrement the old title before counting the new one, preventing duplicate vote inflation.
+Changed votes decrement the old title first.

 Tie handling